bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/form-input.md

 ## Exposed input properties and methods

-`<b-form-input>` exposes the native input element on the component reference as a reference with name 'input'.
+`<BFormInput>` exposes the native input element on the component reference as a reference with name 'input'.
 You can use that reference to access the native properties and methods.

 ### Input properties